vincip99/RoboticsLabHW2/README.md

 ```
 By default the node publishes joint position commands and sets a trapezoidal-linear trajectory for the robot.

-# 2. Run the node using the joint space inverse dynamics controller
+# :white_check_mark: Run the node using the joint space inverse dynamics controller

 The joint space inverse dynamics controller is selected by setting cmd_interface:="effort" when running ros2_kdl_node, as follows.